GUIDELINES FOR INTERNATIONAL COLLABORATION /RESEARCH

 8. A Letter of Intent (LOI) for collaboration between ICMR and Boston University, USA was signed in October, 2007 at Boston as a follow up of visit by the President, Boston University and his team to India in September, 2007.
 This cooperation is likely to enhance the collaboration between the two institutions in the identified areas of emerging infectious diseases and public health training.
 The collaboration in research and application in other areas of mutual interest in emerging infectious diseases and public health education has additional common interest and synergistic capacity under the proposed MOU.
 Both sides have also shown interest in developing a clinical trials network, basic and applied cancer research and cardio-vascular disease as well as risk factors such as diabetes, obesity and genetics including the linkage of population based research.

 9. An MoU between ICMR and George Institute for International Health, & Faculty of Medicine, University of Sydney, Australia was signed in November, 2007 at Hyderabad for collaboration in the areas of public health and clinical aspects of chronic diseases, HIV/AIDS, road traffic injuries as well as health systems.
 Subsequently in 2010, it was proposed by both Parties to include Maternal and Child Health as another area of mutual interest for collaboration.
-The collaboration is likely to be renewed further in 2013.
+The collaboration is likely to be renewed further.

 10. The ICMR and Karolinska Institute, Sweden signed an MoU in July/August, 2009 at New Delhi /Stockholm to collaborate in the areas of Non-communicable diseases (specifically diabetes mellitus & cardiovascular diseases including control of tobacco, alcohol & junk food); Maternal and Child Health; Sexual and Reproductive Health; HIV, TB, Malaria; Emerging infections; Human Resource Development.